QuiltMC/rfcs/structure/0039-pr-policy.md

 This is only a summary of the process.
 The exact rules are defined in [RFC 39](https://github.com/QuiltMC/rfcs/blob/master/structure/0039-pr-policy.md)
 ## Conflicts
 If the team cannot agree on whether to merge a PR or deny it, there are steps they can take to avoid decision paralysis.
-This should be a rare process--teams are encouraged to resolve these disagreements through talking the details out, but sometimes the team may have fundamental disagreements over the details of a PR.
+This should be a rare process--teams are encouraged to resolve these disagreements through talking the details out, but sometimes members of the team may have fundamental disagreements over the details of a PR.

 In the event the disagreement is over API structure, the PR may, at the team's option, be closed and an RFC be created that defines the feature.